 Guiding has offered opportunity after opportunity to witness and support people as they've had their own significant moments in nature - confidences strengthened, fears faced, parent/child bonds deepened.
 In these moments Eric found motivation.
 With the hope of encouraging many more significant moments in nature, and with the support of his wife and children, they turned this motivation into South Shore Outdoors.

 A natural extension of his outdoor recreation work has been emergency medical response.
 As a ski patroller and guide Eric’s been primary care giver to 100+ patients, ranging from lost persons and tweaked knees to psychological shock and traumatic death.
-As a 911 EMT in Quincy, Ma Eric was primary care giver to 750+ patients, handling diverse emergencies including adolescent mental illness & family crisis, PTSD, infant loss of consciousness, multi-system trauma, and multiple forms of loss of life.
+As a 911 EMT in Quincy, Ma Eric was primary care giver to 750+ patients, handling diverse emergencies including adolescent mental illness & family crisis, PTSD, infant loss of consciousness, multi-system trauma, and loss of life.
 As part of emergency response teams Eric performed CPR on 3 people that regained life after having no pulses for several minutes.
 He is currently certified in Outdoor Emergency Care and Care Giver CPR – the common certifications for ski patrollers and outdoor recreation emergency responders.

-In addition he's been part of high-angle rescue and long-distance wilderness extrication teams, worked with a team of digital humanitarians to remotely map natural disaster areas in support of effective on-the-ground response, and through charitable work he removed 15 tons of garbage from lakes and rivers in the states he's guided in.
+In addition, he's been part of high-angle rescue and long-distance wilderness extrication teams, worked with a team of digital humanitarians to remotely map natural disaster areas in support of effective on-the-ground response, and through charitable work he removed 15 tons of garbage from lakes and rivers in the states he's guided in.

 Before starting South Shore Outdoors he was a stay-at-home dad, a night shift 911 EMT (so he could care for his new child during the day), and previously he worked at the Harvard Humanitarian Initiative as the Research Coordinator for Human Trafficking where he worked in Boston, Nepal, and Thailand.